-A: This year's Annual Meeting will be held entirely online live via audio webcast.
+A: This year's Annual Meeting will be held entirely online via live audio webcast.
 We have designed the virtual Annual Meeting to provide stockholders with substantially the same opportunities to participate as if the Annual Meeting were held in person.
-Any stockholder can attend the Annual Meeting live online at www.virtualshareholdermeeting.com/GEVO2022.
-If your shares are registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, you are considered, with respect to those shares, the stockholder of record.
-If you were a stockholder as of the record date for the Annual Meeting and you have your 16-digit control number included in your Notice, on your proxy card or on the instructions that accompanied your proxy materials, you can vote at the Annual Meeting.
+Any stockholder can attend the Annual Meeting live online at www.virtualshareholdermeeting.com/GEVO2024.
+If your shares are registered directly in your name with our transfer agent, Equiniti Trust Company LLC, you are considered, with respect to those shares, the stockholder of record.
+If you were a stockholder as of the record date for the Annual

+Meeting and you have your 16-digit control number included in your Notice, on your proxy card or on the instructions that accompanied your proxy materials, you can vote at the Annual Meeting.